inventree/InvenTree.github.io/docs/part/views.md

 **Purchaseable** - If a part is designated as *Purchaseable* it can be purchased from external suppliers.
 Setting this flag allows parts to be added to [purchase orders](/docs/buy/po).

 **Salable** - If a part is designated as *Salable* it can be sold to external customers.
-Setting this flag allows patrs to be added to sales orders.
+Setting this flag allows parts to be added to sales orders.

 **Active** - By default, all parts are *Active*.
 Marking a part as inactive means it is not available for many actions, but the part remains in the database.
 If a part becomes obsolete, it is recommended that it is marked as inactive, rather than deleting it from the database.